Photo by Rohit Singh on Unsplash

 • Routinely treat the cats with insect, tick and worming medicine, to desensitize them from possible parasites.
 Regular vet checkups are a must for all cats.
 Just let your vet know that you let your kitty outside and he will help you with the necessary preventative measures available.

 • Use one of the many solutions that can keep your cat safe, away from the streets and other animals while enjoying the outdoors.
-Read this article for more information.
+Check out the next article for more information.